 How to Manage Video Assets with Digital Asset Management

-What Is Digital Asset Management for Video?
+What Is Digital Asset Management for Video?: digital asset management video

 Digital asset management (DAM) for video is a storage and organization system built for video files.
 It handles large sizes, multiple formats, streaming playback, and frame-level collaboration.
+Generic DAM platforms treat large video files the same as small image files.
+That breaks down when your footage reaches terabytes per project.
+Video DAM addresses specific problems:

 - Video requires playback, not just storage.
 Stakeholders need to watch content without downloading entire files.
 Progressive download makes review workflows painful.
+According to the DAM Trends Report from MediaValet, most organizations now manage video in their DAM.
+Video isn't a secondary file type anymore.
+For many teams, it's the primary asset class.

-5 Must-Have Features for Video DAM
+Essential Features for Video DAM

 Not every DAM handles video well.
 Here are the five features that separate video-capable platforms from generic file storage: